 To take advantage of this option, you’ll need:

-- A balance of Etihad Guest miles which you are lining up for an Etihad flight redemption – these can be transferred from flybuys, or from a partner credit card program
+- A balance of Etihad Guest miles which you are lining up for an Etihad flight redemption – these can be from a partner credit card program

 - At least 75% of the total miles required for your target redemption in your Etihad Guest account